lyw07/dbadmin/README.md

 At the end of this function, you should have a fully-functioning master-standby failover setup, and you can start using the database at this point.
 Note that the `configure-instances` function sets up the first replica as the master.

 *Example*:
-To configure the barman server and replicas, please do `backupdb/dbadmin.py configure-instances --num_replicas=3` where the number of replicas should be the same as the one set in *dbadmin.py terraform-instances*
+To configure the barman server and replicas, please do `backupdb/dbadmin.py configure-instances --num_replicas=3` where the number of replicas should be the same as the one set in **dbadmin.py terraform-instances**.

 **dbadmin.py restore-database**